upstate-csci-236-master/project-1/README.md

 For grade of B your program needs to handle all of C plus real numbers and these commands: ODD, EVEN, WHOLE, REAL.
 In addition it must ignore invalid commands.

-For grade of A your program needs to handle all of C & B plus invalid numbers which are to be ignored: PRIME, STOP, In addition it must handle commands regardless of their casing (All, ALL, all, etc)
+For grade of A your program needs to handle all of C & B plus invalid numbers which are to be ignored and the PRIME command.
+In addition it must handle commands regardless of their casing (All, ALL, all, etc)

 Submit your final source to CodePost using the file name averages.py.